 Are there any pre-requisites for taking classes at Bernal Yoga?
 Do you offer any yoga for beginners?

-I can’t make it to the YOGA 101 Series.
+I can’t make it to the Beginning Yoga Series.
 Which classes should I come to?

 No worries!
 If you can’t make it for the full series, we have a lot of ongoing weekly classes that are perfect for beginners, or even intermediate/advanced students who are interested in revisiting the basics or introducing a slower, gentler quality to their practice.
 Good choices include classes like Hatha Yoga, Restorative Yoga, Simple Yoga, Strength, and Stamina, and Yoga Basics, among others.
 If you’re feeling a little more adventurous, you might also want to consider some of our all-levels Vinyasa classes, which are offered throughout the week.
 Take a look at our Styles page to learn more about each of these.

 In general, we encourage our students to explore a wide range of classes and find out which ones best suit your needs and interests.
 Our New Student Starter Pass ($35 for two weeks of unlimited classes) is a great option for newcomers to Bernal Yoga, and will allow you to sample a variety of class styles and instructors.

 Do I need to be flexible and/or athletic to do yoga?
 What benefits can I expect?